-Before we meet today's author, I want to announce that the winner of the drawing for A Woman Called Sage, by DiAnn Mills, is:
+Before we meet today's author, I want to announce that the winner of the signed copy of Rebekah, by Jill Eileen Smith, is:

-Nancy Mehl lives in Wichita, Kansas with her husband Norman and her son, Danny.
-She's authored nine books and is currently at work on two new series for Barbour Publishing.
+Nancy Mehl lives in Wichita, Kansas, with her husband Norman and her very active puggle, Watson.
+She’s authored fourteen books and is currently at work on a new series for Bethany House Publishing.

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of Simple Secrets.
+Please tell us a bit more about the plot of Unbreakable.

 If you were the casting director for the film version of your novel, who would play your lead roles?

 Well, the part of Ebbie Miller is easy.
 I fashioned him after the tenth doctor in Doctor Who, David Tennant.
 Although David Tennant is probably too old now to play the part.